Apellun/Flask-Reminder-App/README.md

 ## How to run:

-1. Download the app folder to your computer.
+1. Download the repository to your computer.
-2. Fill in the example.env file and rename it into .env.
+2. Fill in the project/example.env file and rename it into .env.
 3. From the project folder in the terminal, run:<br>
 `pip install -r requirements.txt`<br>
 `flask run`